yc702/Randomized-Phase-II-Selection-Design-with-Order-Constrained-Strata/README.md

     * sim_code.R
         + This code contains code for simulation and case studies.

+    * sim_table.R
+        + This code contains code for simulation tables.

+    * helper_table.R
+        + This code contains the key functions for simulation table parallel computaion.

 2. **fig folder**
     * This part contains the figures in the paper.